The Witcher season 3: Everything we know about the hit Netflix show's cast, release date, and more!

 She also told the Wrap the story takes place “on a very, very small time line.
 Not a lot of time passes, because it doesn’t need to,” which would be a pretty big difference from either of the prior seasons.

-Yep.
-Here it is: "As monarchs, mages, and beasts of the Continent compete to capture her, Geralt takes Ciri of Cintra into hiding, determined to protect his newly-reunited family against those who threaten to destroy it.
+Yes, somewhat.
+Here's the synopsis for the full third season, obviously not giving much away: "As monarchs, mages, and beasts of the Continent compete to capture her, Geralt takes Ciri of Cintra into hiding, determined to protect his newly-reunited family against those who threaten to destroy it.

 "Entrusted with Ciri’s magical training, Yennefer leads them to the protected fortress of Aretuza, where she hopes to discover more about the girl’s untapped powers; instead, they discover they’ve landed in a battlefield of political corruption, dark magic, and treachery.
 They must fight back, put everything on the line — or risk losing each other forever."

-Do we have any episode titles?
+Do we have any episode titles for Season 3: Volume 2?

 Will there be The Witcher season 4?